Soaring Eagle Academy

 • Acknowledge and reflect on student’s feelings and behavior in a caring and respectful manner.

-• Full Time Salaried position with typical on-site hours 8:00-3:00 Monday to Friday in relationship-based, trauma informed therapeutic day school.
-(On site hours may vary depending on necessary prep and paperwork both before and after school)
+• Salaried position with typical hours 8:00-3:00 Monday to Friday in relationship-based, trauma informed therapeutic day school.
+(On site hours may vary depending on necessary prep and paperwork both before and after school).

-• Work 44.8 weeks of year with 6 weeks non-student attendance paid vacation breaks for full time hire.
+• Work 46 weeks of year with 6 weeks non-student attendance paid vacation breaks.

 • Competitive Salary commensurate with hours/weeks worked and experience.